 Religious Emblem Awards

 Several religious recognition medals are available to young men and women wishing to complete the necessary information and study.
 Catholic Girl Scouts, Boy Scouts, American Heritage Girls and Trail Life USA Trailmen are awarded their religious emblem awards at diocesan celebrations held in Springfield and Cape Girardeau in early May.
 Completed paperwork should be turned in to the Scouting Chaplain, Fr.
-Patrick Nwokoye (for the Cape Girardeau celebration) or the Associate Chaplain, Mr. Ben Francka (for the Springfield celebration) by the middle of March.
+Patrick Nwokoye (for the Cape Girardeau celebration) or the Associate Chaplain, Mr. John Newton (for the Springfield celebration) by the middle of March.

 Fr.
 Patrick Nwokoye